Hosting a Meetup

 Presentations and guided group discussions are great ways to share ideas.
 If you have a speaker for your event, coordinate ahead of time and make sure they have everything they will need to make a great presentation and ask them to arrive early to the event.
 If you have a speaker, be sure to record the talk so that it can be posted online.

 - Guided group discussion

 Your meeting location can determine the success of your event.
 Ideally, you’d want to be away from congested areas and find locations with good parking and transit options nearby.
 However, this isn’t always possible, so just do your best to accommodate.
 It’s also a good idea to locate the event near bars or restaurants so people can continue the conversation after the event officially ends.

 Date and time

-Most people are able to attend meetups after work on weekdays.
+Most people are able to attend meetups after work on non-holiday weekdays, between about 6-8pm.
 This isn’t true for everyone but it’s a good rule of thumb.
 It’s also a good idea to avoid holidays and days when there are large sporting events happening.

 - Between 6pm and 8pm